 - splash apple cider vinegar

-- 1/2 tablespoon dried thyme or 1-2 tablespoons fresh thyme.
+- 1/2 tablespoon dried thyme or 1-2 tablespoons fresh thyme. (and/or fresh parsley)

-In a large stock pot, place all ingredients and fill with water covering all ingredients by a few inches.
+In a large stockpot, place all ingredients and fill with water covering all ingredients by a few inches.
 I used 14 cups of water.
 Bring mixture to a boil and then simmer for at least 4 hours.
 I always try to simmer my stock for as many hours as possible, at least 8-10.
 The stock reduces to about 2/3 of the original.
 While the stock is simmering, skim off any foam the reaches the top of your stock.

 You can add some water if you believe it is reducing too much.